 - Your investors are becoming frustrated and impatient because your financial performance is far below expectations.

 - You have been in business for many years, but it is a struggle to turn a profit.
-Note: In a start-up phase where growth, rather than profitability, is the key objective and growth targets are being met, that does not indicate a turnaround situation.
+Note: In a start-up phase where growth, rather than profitability, is the key objective and growth targets are being met, that does not indicate a turnaround management situation.

 - Your company’s profitability is much lower than the average for your industry.